mcuznz/simple-php/step_05/README.md

 ## STEP 5: Adding a Database ##

 Step 4 is definitely DRYer than Step 3 - we're not setting the same variable in multiple locations, which is great.
-It's time to beef up our little blog and make it Database-driven.
+Now it's time to beef up our little blog and make it Database-driven.

 Right now, every page on our site has access to every aspect of every post in the blog.
 With only 3 posts, this isn't really a big deal - but what happens down the road when there's hundreds, even thousands of posts?
-We also have to manually edit the Post data in a PHP file, which introduces what I like to call
+We also have to manually edit the Post data in a PHP file, which introduces what I like to call:
-CLS:

 ### Christmas Light Syndrome ###
 In other words: when one goes out, they all go out.
 If you make a typo that